toolleeo/cli-apps/README.md

 * [GoTTY](https://github.com/yudai/gotty) - A program to turn CLI tools into web applications; basically, it runs a command and starts a server so that the output can be displayed in a web page.
 * [just](https://github.com/casey/just) - Handy way to save and run project-specific commands.
 * [kmdr-cli](https://github.com/ediardo/kmdr-cli#supported-programs) - The CLI tool for explaining commands from your terminal.
+* [mkdesk](https://gitlab.com/mr-draxs/mkdesk) - A program/command to create .desktop files (program launchers) using the terminal.
 * [navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line.
 * [ora](https://github.com/sindresorhus/ora) - Elegant terminal spinner.
 * [pbgopy](https://github.com/nakabonne/pbgopy) - Copy and paste between devices.